Creating an Event

 - Enter the start date/time and end date/time for your event.
 These will be included on the event information page and event listings.

-- Set a maximum number of participants for each event and define a message to be displayed when that number is reached.
-This is important, because online registration otherwise lets people sign up without giving your staff a chance to intervene and shut off registrations.
+- You can set a maximum number of participants for each event and define a message to be displayed when that number is reached.

 To return to a saved event, navigate to Events > Manage Events and click Configure to continue working on the event.

 The next step is to complete the location and contact details for the event.
 Though optional, it is highly recommended that you take the time to provide these details to your potential participants.
-If you have enabled a map link in the previous step, make sure that you fully complete the address details on this page (see screenshot).
+If you have enabled a map link in the previous step, make sure that you fully complete the address details on this page.
+If you don't know the latitude and longitude of the event location, these should be automatically populated if you have enabled a mapping provider.

 You can also list phone numbers and email addresses on the event information page if you want to give registrants a way to contact event organizers directly.
 If the event is being held off-site from your organization's primary location, you may also want to provide contact information for the meeting location.

-Click Save to save your entries and advance to the next step.
+Click Save to save your entries then select the Fees tab.

 If the event is free, set the Paid Event radio button to No, then click Save and skip to Online Registration.